 - Victim of Domestic Violence

 "Domestic violence'' means actual or threatened physical violence directed against one or more members of the applicant family by a spouse or other member of the applicant's household.
 The domestic violence must have occurred within the last 12 months, is of a continuing nature, or poses a continuing threat to the applicant.

 - Elderly or Disabled on a Fixed Income or No Income

 To qualify as Elderly or Disabled on a Fixed Income or No Income, the head of the household or spouse must be at least 62 years of age or a person with disabilities, and at least 75% of the household income must come from fixed sources (Social Security, VA benefits, permanent disability benefits, pensions), or the household must have no source of cash income (not including non-cash benefits such as food stamps).

 Single applicants who are disabled or elderly also have preference over single applicants who are not disabled or elderly.

-When the applicant's name reaches the top of the waiting list, he or she is offered rental assistance from the program that is available: Public Housing, Section 8 Vouchers, or Kaybern Terrace.
+When the applicant's name reaches the top of the waiting list, he or she is offered rental assistance from the program that is available: Public Housing, Housing Choice Vouchers, or Project-Based Vouchers.

 The applicant may choose to decline the offer and wait for a different program.
 However, if the applicant declines more than once, the applicant is placed at the bottom of the waiting list for that program.